How to Land Your Dream Job in Sport

 The worst possible course of action though, is to sit tight, do nothing and keep dreaming.
 Breaking your big ambition into small, achievable actions could break down the barriers separating you from success.

 The first bit of good news is that, in this digital age, people at sports governing bodies, federations and clubs are more accessible than ever before.
-You can capitalise upon this in a number of ways.
+Jump on this opportunity and start taking action.
+Here’s how…

-- Get social: Connecting online with potentially useful contacts, family members and friends (and friends of friends) may not seem all that significant, but that little ‘online handshake’ can plant your name in their subconscious for when appropriate job opportunities do arise.
+Connecting online with helpful contacts, family members and friends (and friends of friends) may not seem all that significant, but that little ‘online handshake’ can plant your name in their subconscious for when appropriate job opportunities do arise.

-GlobalSportsJobs is a great place to start, it has the obvious advantage of being specific to sport.
+GlobalSportsJobs is a great place to start researching and networking, it has the obvious advantage of being specific to sport.
 Opening a GlobalSportsJobs account connects you to organisations regularly seeking to recruit across 10 functions and sectors in the internationally sports industry.

-- Keep in contact: Whenever you have a meeting with external contacts, send a follow-up email thanking them for their time, connect with them on Linkedin and follow them on Twitter.
-That (hopefully!) good first impression you made on them may be a crucial foot in the door if your dream job comes up there in the future.
+Whenever you have a meeting with external contacts, send a follow-up email or LinkedIn message, thanking them for their time, and even follow them on Twitter.
+That (hopefully!) good first impression you made on them may be a crucial foot in the door if your dream job comes up, in the future.

-- Raise your profile: Talking of CVs, it (almost!) goes without saying that it should be razor sharp, and your covering letter should not only ooze enthusiasm but be customised, telling the company what you love about them, and how your experience, unique skills and personality make you a perfect fit.
+Talking of CVs, it goes without saying that it should look modern, professional and your covering letter should not only ooze enthusiasm but be customised, telling the company what you love about them, how you can help them, and how your experience, unique skills and personality make you a perfect fit.

-- Find a mentor: Taking the direct approach one step further, you could seek out a willing mentor to guide your professional development and expand your knowledge.
-Use them as a sounding board, mine their wisdom and experience (and – if they’ll let you – their contacts book!).
+Taking the direct approach one step further, you could seek out a willing mentor to guide your professional development and expand your knowledge.
+Use them as a sounding board, mine their wisdom and experience (and – if they’ll let you – their network!).

-Mentoring is common in sport and the very act of being mentored is clear and demonstrable evidence for an employer of your willingness to progress and evolve.
+Mentoring is more common in sport than other industries and the very act of being mentored is clear and demonstrable evidence for an employer of your willingness to progress and evolve.
 It’s also a two-way street; the process expands the mentor’s skill set and he or she will hopefully learn from you in return!

-- Research success stories: If you’re aiming for a specific job title, it’s a good idea to search online for people that are currently occupying that role.
-What route did they take to get there, and could you follow the same path?
+If you’re targeting a specific job title, it’s a good idea to search online for people that are currently working in a similar role.
+What route did they take to get there, and what do you need to do to follow a similar path?
 Study their Linkedin profile and social media accounts; do your qualifications, experience, achievements and online presence match theirs?

-If you’re able to identify obvious differences between yourself and these successful candidates, then it’s never too late to address them.
-Are there part-time internships, courses or volunteering opportunities that could fill these gaps in your experience?
+If you’re able to identify obvious differences between yourself and these successful candidates, then you have identified what you need to concentrate on.
+There are part-time internships, courses, online training and volunteering opportunities that could help you build the skills and/or experience you need?
 Those key missing words on your profile could be added by investing some time, shrewd research and ingenuity.

-Coveting your dream job in sport is pointless unless you stop dreaming and start connecting.
-Nowadays, there are numerous ways of communicating and expanding your network of contacts, which increases your chances of a brighter, more fulfilling future.
+Coveting your dream job in sport is pointless unless you stop dreaming and begin taking action.
+Nowadays, there are so many ways of increasing your network of relevant contacts, and by investing time in that network you will increase your opportunities, and be on the road to a rich and fulfilling future.

-This article was written by the GlobalSportsJobs insight team.
+This article was produced by GlobalSportsJobs Insight team.